Hack-Weekly/malachite-toad-cms/README.md

 ## ENV

-create a `.env` file in the root directory of the project and add copy the contents of `.env.example` into it.
+create a `.env` file in the root directory of the project and copy the contents of `.env.example` into it.
 NEVER COMMIT VALUES IN `.env` TO THE REPO.